Question On Notice No. 1467 asked in the Legislative Council on 14 August 2018 by Hon Alison Xamon

 (d) how many of these reviews remain outstanding; and

-is the average length of time it has taken the department to:
+(e) for deaths in custody since 2015, what is the average length of time it has taken the department to:

 (i) begin an internal review; and